-- 1. Run the unit on full Cool mode as long as possible (minimum 20 min) before the oil level is checked. - 2.
-Pump down the compressor, as described in this manual on p.
-90. - 3.
+- Run the unit in Chill mode for as long as possible (minimum 20 min) before checking the oil level. - 2.
+Pump down the compressor (see "22.2 Compressor pump down and operation" p.
+83). - 3.
 Remove the oil plug on top of the compressor (left side to the LP valve plate). - 4.
 Use the compressor oil dipstick (Star Cool item number 818503A) to check the oil level.
 It must be within the marking on the dipstick. - 5.
 Add oil if needed and check again. - 6.
 Reinstall the oil plug. - 7.
 Evacuate the compressor as described in this manual. - 8.
 Open the compressor stop valves and disconnect the vacuum pump. - 9.
 Start up the unit and verify that everything is running as it should be, including checking for leaks at the oil plug area.